Avistw/Statistic/Pearson correlation coeficcient.md

 # What is Pearson correlation coefficent?

 #### When a bunch of data has certain ways as below can use Pearson correlation coefficient
-1.1 Two variables are linear relationship.
+1.1 To evaluate whether two variables are linear relationship.
+Coefficient correlation cannot explain the causation of variables.

 1.2 When you want to measure the level of the correlation bettwen 2 variables